microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 ## Description <a name="description"></a>

-The 'Compliance Utility' is a powerful tool that helps troubleshoot sensitivity labels, policies, settings and more.
+The 'Compliance Utility' is a powerful tool that helps troubleshoot and diagnose sensitivity labels, policies, settings and more.
 Whether you need to fix issues or reset configurations, this tool has you covered.

 Have you ever used the Sensitivity button in a [Microsoft 365 Apps](https://www.microsoft.com/en-us/microsoft-365/products-apps-services)?
 If so, you've either used the [Azure Information Protection (AIP) Unified Labeling add-in for Office](https://docs.microsoft.com/en-us/azure/information-protection/what-is-information-protection#aip-unified-labeling-client) or the [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
 In case something doesn't work as expected or you don't see any labeling at all, the 'Compliance Utility' will help you.